 Why You Need a Paternity Lawyer

-If you are involved in a paternity lawsuit, it is in your best interest to retain legal representation.
+If you are involved in a paternity lawsuit, retaining legal representation is in your best interest.
 An experienced attorney can help you understand your rights and options.
 In paternity cases, legal counsel also helps their clients:

 - File the necessary paperwork